How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 | Diminishing returns | 200+ | Only if weak in specific areas |

-The real metric isn’t problem count — it’s pattern recognition speed.
+The real metric isn’t problem count.
+It’s pattern recognition speed.
 When you can read a new medium problem and identify the right approach within 2 minutes, you’ve done enough.

 Focus your time on the Grind 75 for maximum coverage with minimum problems.
+If you have more time, expand to the full Grind 169 with our step-by-step practice guide.

 Mock Interviews vs Solo Practice